Tom Hicks: Texas Rangers

-In June 1998, Hicks bought the Texas Rangers of Major League Baseball’s American League from an investment group managed by George W. Bush.
-Under Hicks' ownership, the Rangers won the American League West Division crown in 1998 and 1999, but failed to deliver a World Series.
+In June 1998, Hicks bought the Texas Rangers of Major League Baseball's American League from an investment group managed by George W. Bush.
+Under Hicks's ownership, the Rangers won the American League West Division crown in 1998 and 1999, but failed to deliver a World Series.
 Hicks made headlines across all MLB when he personally negotiated and signed shortstop Alex Rodriguez to the biggest contract in MLB history at that time; a ten-year, $252 million deal at the December 2000 winter meetings.
-That contract, however, severely limited the Rangers' ability to sign other players, and they would have only two more winning seasons during Hicks' ownership.
+That contract, however, severely limited the Rangers' ability to sign other players, and they would have only two more winning seasons during Hicks's ownership.
 Years later, Hicks pointed to the blockbuster contract as "one of his biggest regrets".

 The Rangers also spent a large amount of money on Chan Ho Park, who signed a $65 million contract with the Rangers following the 2001 season.
 The Park signing would be a disaster for the Rangers as the new "staff ace" was unable to adjust to the move from pitcher-friendly Dodger Stadium to the hitter-friendly American League.
 After finishing in last place for the division three consecutive seasons with Rodriguez, Hicks agreed to trade to the New York Yankees before the 2004 season.
 As part of the agreement, the Rangers would supplement a portion of his remaining contract.
 This agreement would continue until Rodriguez opted out of his contract in 2007.
 On January 23, 2010, it was announced Hicks had agreed to sell the Rangers to a group led by Chuck Greenberg and Nolan Ryan.
 Hicks would have been a minority share holder in the new ownership group.